 Get the best gaming monitor you can afford!
 You’ll appreciate the rig a LOT more, I promise!

-And the best part of getting a superior monitor right from the beginning is that once you have something that is quality, its not like a motherboard that’ll need replacing in a year or two with something faster.
+And the best part of getting a superior monitor right from the beginning is that once you have something that is quality, it is not like a motherboard that’ll need replacing in a year or two with something faster.

 The below monitors are products that I own or have owned.
 So I feel pretty confident that I can “speak” about how they perform.

-So let’s get on with it…here are my reviews of the best 27 inch gaming monitors you can buy in 2019…
+So let’s get on with it…here are my reviews of the best 27-inch gaming monitors you can buy in 2020…

 Asus ROG swift